 - Inform someone when and where you'll be boating.

 - Encourage the use of life jackets while on board.

 - Never carry above the maximum number or weight of passengers listed on your boat.

 - Never dive into unknown bodies of water due to possible shallow bottoms, hidden rocks, etc.

 - Never swim during any type of storms or severe weather.

 - Never swim alone.

 Cardiopulmonary resuscitation (CPR) is a key skill everyone should learn.
 If an emergency situation arises, you save a life by knowing this crucial skill.
 Bystanders are the first to aid a drowning victim.
 Your knowledge of CPR can reduce the severity of injuries, improve chances of survival and even save lives.
-CPR training is available through Franciscan Health at various locations.
-Find an upcoming class near you.

 By Nicole Bixler